Saint Thomas Academy: Traditions

 Each year, on the Wednesday preceding Thanksgiving, one senior is awarded the rank of Cadet Colonel, the brigade commander, and is presented with the Fleming Saber, in honor of Richard E. Fleming.

 The Corps of Cadets, as the high school students are sometimes referred to, is inspected by representatives from the National Guard in the springtime.
 This day is called the Brigade Formal Inspection, or BFI.
 In addition to checking their formal uniforms, the representative asks a few questions, most of which concern the school, its history, or U.S. Army.
 A score out of 600 is given to the school.
 If the score is high enough, the students get to remove their ties for the remainder of the year.
 Usually, this announcement is accompanied by a celebratory throwing-of-ties during the formation time.

 In the spring, the high school student body dons their formal uniforms (Class A1) for the Archbishop's Review, in which the students march around the school's track while being watched by the Archbishop of Minneapolis and St. Paul.

 Sports and activities

 Saint Thomas Academy was a member of the Classic Suburban Conference (now Metro East).
 They participate in all 14 Minnesota State High School League sports as well as orienteering.
-Saint Thomas Academy also has various co-curricular activities such as band, a chess team, a debate team, VISTA Theater Company, a math team, Quiz Bowl, Knowledge Bowl, Table Tennis Club, Experimental Vehicle Team (2005 Dell-Winston School Solar Car Challenge Champions, 2006 Solar Bike Race champions, and two-time Shell Eco-marathon champions), Mock Trial, and rifle and drill teams.
+Saint Thomas Academy also has various co-curricular activities such as band, a chess team, a debate team, VISTA Theater Company, a math team, Quiz Bowl, Knowledge Bowl, Table Tennis Club, Experimental Vehicle Team (2005 Dell-Winston School Solar Car Challenge Champions, 2006 Solar Bike Race champions, and two-time Shell Eco-marathon champions), Model United Nations, and rifle and drill teams.
 83% of students participate in at least one sport.